 A complete cycle should consider the availability of data and a reasonable period after which source control and treatment control measures and BMPs may affect water quality.

-A schedule for assessments of the effectiveness of individual or systems of source control and treatment control measures and BMPs that will be performed by each Permittee.
-A separate schedule shall be provided for assessments of overall activities that are of mutual interest; these assessments will be performed by the Principal Permittees.
-The schedules will identify the timing of the assessments; the performance metrics that will be applied; and describe the methods of measuring effectiveness.

 Until the draft PMRP is approved, the Permittees must continue their existing monitoring and reporting program as described in the most recent Annual Progress Report.
 Changes to this monitoring are prohibited except with the approval of the Executive Officer.

+The Executive Officer may approve parts of the draft PMRP separately.
+Permittees may implement approved sections, provided they adhere to requirements outlined in the MRP and Order R8-2026-0034.
+Sections requiring further review or modification must be resubmitted for approval.

 The Executive Officer is authorized to direct changes to the existing monitoring and reporting program and, following its approval, to the PMRP, through a written notice.
-Changes may include a reduction or increase in the number of parameters to be monitored, the frequency of monitoring, or monitoring locations, or the number of samples collected, and changes to the methods of demonstrating compliance with Waste Load Allocations or Receiving Water Limitations.
+Changes may include a reduction or increase in the number of parameters to be monitored, the frequency of monitoring, or monitoring locations, or the number of samples collected, and changes to the methods of demonstrating compliance with WLAs or Receiving Water Limitations.

 Permittees must complete the directed changes by the deadline provided in the Executive Officer’s notice.